John Milius: Views

 Milius is a self-proclaimed "Zen anarchist", but he also publicly aligns himself with conservative factions in Hollywood and he was interviewed in the documentary Rated R: Republicans in Hollywood.
 He has also been consultant to a military think tank, the Institute for Creative Technologies.
 Milius said:

 I'm not a reactionary—I'm just a right-wing extremist so far beyond the Christian Identity people like that and stuff, that they can't even imagine.
 I'm so far beyond that I'm a Maoist.
 I'm an anarchist.
 I've always been an anarchist.
 Any true, real right-winger if he goes far enough hates all form of government, because government should be done to cattle and not human beings.

 Milius has endorsed minimum wage laws and conscription.
 Milius was also quoted as saying that "it might not have been bad for this country" if Douglas MacArthur had "crossed the Mississippi like Caesar crossed the Rubicon and proclaimed himself Emperor Douglas the First."
-For years, Milius was a member of the board of directors of the National Rifle Association, where he was a leader (with Charlton Heston) in resisting a takeover attempt by advocates of the so-called Militia Movement.
+For years, Milius was a member of the board of directors of the National Rifle Association of America (NRA), where he was a leader (with Charlton Heston) in resisting a takeover attempt by advocates of the so-called Militia Movement.

 "I'd like to be Jack Hawkins in Bridge on the River Kwai", said Milius.
 "I call myself romantic.
 I believe in a lot of 19th-century ideals: chivalry, honor, loyalty, romantic love."

-In 2009, Milius signed a petition in support of releasing director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."
+In 2009, Milius signed a petition in support of Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."